dparksports/creating-optical-computer/README.md

 # Creating an optical computer
-Notes on Creating an optical computer.
+Note on creating an optical computer.

 # Q & A
 1. What is an optical computer?